 - One weekday night for noncustodial parent.

 - Birthday time either before or after the child’s actual birthdate for noncustodial parent.

 - Father’s Day or Mother’s Day, for noncustodial parent.

 - Extended parent-time (up to 4 weeks), when school is not in session.

 If you are the father of a child who was born out of wedlock, you do not automatically have any legal rights or responsibilities in respect to the child.
 This is due to the fact that when a child is born to an unmarried mother, there is no legal presumption as to the identity of the biological father, and unless the father signs a voluntary declaration of paternity, the father will not be entitled to claim child custody or parent time rights.

 Any time you spend with your child is entirely at the discretion of the mother, and she can deny you the privilege of parent time if she chooses to do so.
-A Salt Lake City divorce lawyer from the Law Office of David Pedrazas can assist you with bringing a paternity action in court, which may involve getting DNA testing, to prove that you are the father so that you can then pursue rights of parent time with your child.
+A Salt Lake City divorce and Parent Time Attorney from the Law Office of David Pedrazas can assist you with bringing a paternity action in court, which may involve getting DNA testing, to prove that you are the father so that you can then pursue rights of parent time with your child.